bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SAVGBL` saves the value of all current global arguments to a file on disk fspec which can be later be loaded using `RSTGBL`.
 If no file is specified RNMR will prompt for it with temp as a default.
+## SAVHTR
+Save heater values to file

+Category: Heater

+Format: `SAVHTR` fspec

+Defaults: temp

+Prerequisites: RNMR heater control; RNMRA only

+Description:
+`SAVHTR` saves heater values to a file on disk fspec which can be later be loaded using `RSTHTR`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SAVLCK
 Save lock values to file